14: Hunter Hartley, Hunter Hartley

 Even worse than someone I had only met twice being a little weird, he had the thing that I was supposed to get for WOE.BEGONE.

 “No idea.
-Couldn’t tell you even if I had an idea.
-Just had to grab it from the cabin and deliver to an O.V.E.R. building elsewhere on the campus.
+Couldn’t tell you even if I did.
+Just had to grab it from the cabin, and deliver it to an O.V.E.R. building somewhere on the campus.
 It’s on the way to the cafeteria, luckily enough,” he said.

 I tried to keep my face from falling.
 “Sounds important,” I said.